oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

     trap 0             # remove exit trap
     trap 0 INT         # remove both

-See [ysh-trap](#ysh-trap) for even nicer idioms.

 <!--
     trap '' EVENT*   # TODO Ignore events
 -->

-Tip:
+Tips:

-Prefer passing the name of a shell function to `trap`.
+- Prefer passing the name of a shell function to `trap`.
+  - See [ysh-trap](#ysh-trap) for even nicer idioms.

-See [Chapter: Plugins and Hooks > Traps](chap-plugin.html#Traps) for a list of traps, like `trap '' EXIT`.
+- See [Chapter: Plugins and Hooks > Traps](chap-plugin.html#Traps) for a list of traps, like `trap '' EXIT`.

 ### ysh-trap

 The `trap` builtin lets you run shell code when events happen.

-Events are signals or interpreter hooks.
+YSH improves the syntax of the trap builtin, and removes legacy.

     trap -l          # List all events and their number trap -p          # Print the current trap state: events and handlers